238mail/EzWindSLIC/bin/readme.txt

 After a while you should see 'Corrupt boot configuration is detected bla bla bla'.
 Press 'Repair and restart'.

 Your PC should be able to boot again.

+[Credits]
+@nononsence (for bootloader and original WindSLIC)
+@FreeStyler for providing OEM:SLP keys used in script
+@Windows_Addict and @abbodi1406 for scripting ideas and great assistance in scripting
+@Sajjo for promoting this tool
+@Tito for moving this to the MDL Projects and Applications forum, stickying it and helping in SLIC detection